turu/sauron/README.md

 sauron
 ======

-The eye of the Sauron casts its shadow upon you... and selected IRC channels.
+The eye of Sauron casts its shadow upon you... and selected IRC channels.

 Setup